agastya1995/OReillyParser-unsupported-/README.md

 "https://learning.oreilly.com/library/view/book_name/isbn/".
 The link will always end with a 10 digit book id (isbn).

 Username - The email used to sign up.
-Your username must be valid and should have premium access (on signing up, you will get a 15 day free trial)
+Your username must be valid and should have premium access (on signing up, you will get a 15 day free trial). ##### Do not use your Google/Linkedin or any other OAuth account to sign up, but instead manually fill up the sign up form.
+I recommend using disposable emails like this one[10minutemail.com] ####
 Password - The password of the abovementioned user id.
 Please note that the password is not hidden.

 Image Size - (Optional) - The maximum dimmension (either length or width) of the images in the book.
 Default is 600 pixels.